 What is Effective Communication?

-The purpose of the communication is to get the audience to the desired goal, where the goal can mean to inform, persuade, explain, or to get the audience to take action.
-Your goal could also be to make them laugh, cry … But for scientific communication, this is generally not the case.
-If you manage to bring your audience to the desired goal, you can call that communication successful.
+The purpose of effective communication is to get your specific audience to the desired goal.
+The goal could be informing them or allowing them to understand a message, but also to persuade or convince them to take action.
+Your goal could also be to make them laugh, cry… but for most professional communication, this is generally not the case.
+If you manage to bring your specific audience to the desired goal, you can call that communication successful.

 Example: two audiences, two goals